-So-called pickup artist (or PUA) Luke Howard has become known more as a street harasser to many women in Ottawa, for posting his videos on his YouTube channel Lukeutopia.
+So-called pickup "artist" (or PUA) Luke Howard has become known more as a street harasser to many women in Ottawa, for posting his videos on his YouTube channel Lukeutopia.
 His videos aim to teach other men how to approach women in the street and be a "daygamer," someone who picks women up on the street during the day rather than at night in a club or bar.
-(After recent press coverage, the videos became unavailable online.)
+After recent press coverage, the videos became unavailable online.

-So far, Ottawa police have said that filming in public isn't necessarily illegal, although some of that type of behavior could fall under harassment.
+So far, Ottawa police have said that filming in public isn't necessarily illegal, although some of that type of behaviour could fall under harassment.
 Some women have already filed complaints with the police.
 Although Howard has stated that he doesn't feel like his actions have been menacing, many women have been coming forward to call him out on his "work."

-"Women have actually secretly telling each other like, Look out for this guy around Ottawa for months before the story broke," Chibambo told VICE.
+"Women have actually secretly telling each other like 'look out for this guy' around Ottawa for months before the story broke," Chibambo told VICE.
 "Because there's a lot of shame associated with coming forward about something like this you get a lot of hate, you get a lot of haters telling you that you're over sensitive or that you're trying to prevent men from talking to people."

 One anonymous submission to the page alleges that Howard blocked and grabbed a woman more than once, and that she eventually would run across the street to avoid him.
 She wrote that she found these incidents disturbing, especially since he recorded them and put them online.